 At this point, you're ready to actually get started, and should be able to work within the in-game tutorials without much trouble.
 Make sure you're following the "Act 1" section of the Guided Build if you're following one of those, since different builds need to acquire skills at different points in Act 1.

-You'll find your first Skill Gem right next to where you started, and your first Support gem not far up the coast of The Twilight Strand (the zone you first start in).
+You'll find your first Skill Gem right next to where you started from the first zombie you fight, then your first Support gem not far up the coast of The Twilight Strand (the zone you first start in).
 If you miss these, don't worry; they'll be available later.

-For the most part, I'll avoid any major spoilers in this guide, aside from perhaps the names of a few NPCs, so you can use it without being too worried about losing the story.
+For the most part, I'll avoid any major spoilers in this guide, aside from perhaps the names of a few NPCs, so you can use it without being too worried about losing the story experience.

 Your First Few Quests